Rotaro/Fishery/README.md

 details, see the documentation in the doc directory.

 ##Python version
-The simulation is written with C, but has been extended to work as a Python module.
+The simulation is written in C, but has been extended to work as a _Python3_ module.
 For this end, included are:

 - fishery_py_module.c
   - c-code for functions which are callable from Python
 - setup.py
   - Configuration for compilation with distutils.
-Has only been tested with Microsoft Visual C/C++ compiler 2013.
+Has been tested with Microsoft Visual C/C++ compiler 2012 and gcc 4.8.4 (Ubuntu 14.04).

+Alternatively install with pip: pip install git+https://github.com/Rotaro/Fishery.

 For more information see the documentation in the doc directory.